micmejia/bible-dump/AMPC/Revelation/Rev 14.md

 ###### 5

-No lie was found to be upon their lips, for they are blameless (spotless, untainted, without blemish) _before the throne of God_.
+No lie was found to be upon their lips, for they are blameless (spotless, untainted, without blemish) before the throne of God.

 ###### 6